-With summer in full swing, people are prepping for vacations, holidays, and hiking and camping trips that take advantage of the warm weather.
-But don't leave home without your trusty smartphone.
+When you're prepping for vacations, holidays, and hiking and camping trips, remember to take your trusty smartphone with you.
 It's an essential piece of survival gear, if you know what apps to preload.
-Without them you could get lost or hurt and be unable to call for help.
+Without these key apps, you could get lost or hurt and be unable to call for help.
 Check out our top picks for awesome outdoor navigation, first aid and survival guide apps.
 (Credit: Wavebreakmedia/Shutterstock)

 Out for a hike?
 The AllTrails app (Android, iOS) has got you covered with more than 50,000 trail guides for hiking, biking and more.
 Browse through the trail list or search for trails near you, look up trail reviews and write your own.
 AllTrails allows you to view topographic maps, photos and reviews.
 From within the trail, you can upload pictures taken on the trail, and even create and upload your own tracks using your phone's GPS tracker.
 An AllTrails Pro subscription allows you to download offline maps, print maps from AllTrails.com, create custom maps, and access additional map layers.

 MapMyFitness has an app for every outdoor activity under the sun, including hiking.
 MapMyHike (Android, iOS) uses your phone's sensors to track and log your hiking route, complete with information on pace, distance, calorie counting and route navigation.
 In addition to logging your own hikes, you can also search and download other nearby routes.
 A premium subscription, starting at $5.99 per month, unlocks other features such as customized audio training cues, and real-time location sharing to friends and family with Live Track.